dgason/GetData/README.md

 The dataset was saved using write.table() command.
 Specifically, the following command was used: write.table(combinedSet, file="tidy.txt", row.name = FALSE)

-It is possible to read the data into R using the following command: testRead <- read.table("./tidy.txt", header = TRUE, sep = "")
+It is possible to read the data into R using the following command.
+* testRead <- read.table("./tidy.txt", header = TRUE, sep = "")

 The variable "testRead" will contain the tidy data.